 Big Nate series by Lincoln Peirce

 Nate is not even close to being a perfect kid, which is why readers love following his adventures.
-Big Nate: In a Class by Himself is the first book in the series.
+Big Nate: In a Class by Himself is the first book in this fun-loving series.

 Wonderstruck by Brian Selznick

-Told by two memorable characters in two different ways — one with words and one with pictures — this book is definitely a favorite of middle school readers.
+Told by two memorable characters in two different ways — one with words and one with pictures — this book is a favorite of middle school readers and approachable for those still growing their reading skills.
+Set 50 years apart, the two mesmerizing stories weave back and forth with astonishing symmetry.

 Diary of a Wimpy Kid series by Jeff Kinney

-Greg Heffley shares his thoughts on middle school in his personal diary.
-He is super-funny, honest, and observant, and the handwritten font and doodles throughout will engage readers from the outset.
-Diary of a Wimpy Kid is the first of an eight-book series, and kids will love each one.
+Greg Heffley shares his thoughts on middle school in his personal diary in this series.
+He is super funny, honest, and observant, and the handwritten font and doodles throughout will engage middle school readers from the beginning.